tommcfarlin/markdown-code-for-wordpress/README.md

 # Markdown Code For WordPress

-A simple WordPress plugin for replacing backticks with `code` tags in the content of posts, pages, and other post types.
+A simple WordPress plugin for replacing backticks with `code`, asterisks with emphasis, and double-asterisks with strong tags in the content of posts, pages, and other post types.

 ## Contents